 // MY NAME IS DANIELAnd after years of dreaming I've sold everything I own and set off on the open road.
 I've made this site as a sort of photo journal of my travels.
 The map shows where I've been (red), where I've stayed a month or more (yellow), and where I plan to go (white).
 And so, armed with little more than a backpack, a camera, and a dream, I now take the road less traveled by.
 So it goes.

-HARRISMITH THE FREE STATE So from Kruger we drove several days through the tiny mountain kingdom of Lesotho, which sits inside of South Africa like an island.
-You can see those adventures on the Lesotho page.
-But from Lesotho we re-entered South Africa and stayed at a farm in Harrismith.
+HARRISMITH THE FREE STATE So from Kruger we drove several days through the tiny mountain kingdom of Swaziland, which sits inside of South Africa like an island.
+You can see those adventures on the Swaziland page.
+From Swaziland we re-entered South Africa and stayed at a farm in Harrismith.
 The farm was incredible, located in a sweeping land of flat-topped mountains, and populated with Roan, Buffalo, and Sables (and quite a few cheeky meerkats).
 You can see the farm house we stayed in the second photo with the view of the table mountain in the background.
-Breathtaking.
-You can also see the townhall of Harrismith below, the beautiful South African currency, and surprisingly, on an overhang wall of a small hill on the farm was some ancient Bushmen San Art, of higher quality than any we'd seen so far.
+You can also see the townhall of Harrismith below, the beautiful South African currency, and surprisingly, on the farm was some ancient Bushmen San Art, of higher quality than any we'd seen so far.

 KIMBERLEY NORTHERN CAPE PROVINCE Africa is massive, so we had to start covering six to eight hours a day, making a series of one night stops until we reached our next major destination (which would be Namibia).
 Kimberley was one of our stops.
 Kimberley was a major diamond mining town in its early days.
 In fact, Cecil Rhodes founded De Beers here with investors including JP Morgan and the Rothschild family.
 With such prosperity, Kimberley was the second city in the world to have electric street lights (the first was Philadelphia) and the first Stock Exchange in Africa was opened here in 1881.
 A frontier-era district around the "Big Hole" mine contains Kimberley's oldest house, which was prefabricated in England in the 1800s and shipped by sea.
 You can see it in the final two photos.